 We are currently seeing unprecedented turmoil in the capital markets.
 This has significantly impacted access to debt and equity capital for many organizations, including ours.
-As described in the "Financing and Debt" section of this Form 10-Q, we were able to obtain capital in the third quarter through new debt financing; however, there is no assurance we will be able to access debt or capital markets in future periods.
+As described in the "Financing and Debt" section of this Form 10-Q, we were able to obtain capital in the third quarter through new debt financing; however, there is no assurance we will be able to access debt or capital markets in future periods on similar terms or conditions.